AlexsLemonade/OpenScPCA-analysis/docs/troubleshooting-faq/faq.md

 1. All data is stored on S3 in `s3://openscpca-data-release/{release name}/`.
     To list all available files, you'll need to use the AWS CLI [in a terminal](../getting-started/project-tools/using-the-terminal.md) and run `aws s3 ls` to list the contents of a given S3 bucket.
-    Therefore, you can list files in a given release as, for example,
+    For example, you can list files in a given release as:

     ```bash
     # List all releases in the 2024-05-01 release